yj-wong/RUHacks/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Introduction
-While there are many solutions exist for environmental issues, they often exist in the form of small businesses and research teams that may not be well promoted.
-Our project is to build a platform where people can know about these efforts and support them.
-This is also a platform where people can donate and acquire waste/recyclable materials from others, as well as shop and sell their environmental-friendly products.